fzr72725/fzr72725.github.io/_posts/2018-07-27-py-regex-recap.md

 ```
 match = re.search('-\d{2}-', 'the number: bc-22-a0',re.IGNORECASE)
 ```
 I admit that I have used both for completing identical tasks.
 And it always bugged me that I was not certain about whether one is better than the other or what.
-So this is the first thing I turned to the Python documentation for clarification:
+So this was the first thing I turned to the Python documentation for clarification:
 > It is important to note that most regular expression operations are available as module-level functions and methods on compiled regular expressions.
 The functions are shortcuts that don’t require you to compile a regex object first, but miss some fine-tuning parameters.

 So now I get it: the first approach listed above relies on the compiled regex object, aka a regex object is created with the pattern first, then the object calls certain function to look for matching strings.
-The second approach on the other hand skipped the object creation.
-It used the module to call match functions directly.
+The second approach on the other hand skips the object creation.
+It used the module to call regex functions directly.
 Recall that `re` is the module name.
-This behavior is the same as Python's `matplotlib` module.
+This behavior is the same as the `matplotlib.pyplot` module.
 One can either create a `figure` object and use it to call plot functions or use `matplotlib.pyplot` module to call plot functions directly.
-See details [here](https://matplotlib.org/api/pyplot_summary.htmlm).
+See details [here](https://matplotlib.org/api/pyplot_summary.html).

 ### Confusion 2
 #### r'\w{2}\d{3}' vs '\w{2}\d{3}'
 Similar to the above approaches, I have seen people using both in their regex code.
 See according to the documentation:
 >...The solution is to use Python’s raw string notation for regular expression patterns; backslashes are not handled in any special way in a string literal prefixed with 'r'.
 So r"\\n" is a two-character string containing '\\' and 'n', while "\\n" is a one-character string containing a newline.
 Usually patterns will be expressed in Python code using this raw string notation.

-I personally think that this statement is a bit confusing.
+I personally think that this statement is a bit confusing because it gives people the impression that if using `re.compile(r'\d')`, the regex will match literally a backslash and a letter "d".
+But that's not the case.

 Basically it is saying that if you mark your string literal as a raw string literal (using r') then the python interpreter will not change the representation of that string before putting it into memory. **But once they've been parsed they are stored exactly the same way.
 This means that in memory there is no such thing as a raw string.
 Both the following strings are stored identically in memory with no concept of whether they were raw or not.**
 `r'\d'` and `'\\d'` will be treated the same pattern (a digit character) by re.func(). `r'\d'` does not mean that re.func() will see one backslash and one letter "d".

 In summary, in many situations, `r'...'` and `'...'` means the same pattern.
 One needs to understand how exactly these two ways work differently to pick the right one for a specific situation.